-The local authority has a duty to ensure there is sufficient provision to meet needs through the Children and Families Act 2014 and the SEN Code of Practice 2015.
+The procurement proposals set out in this report falls within scope of the Council's duties and statutory obligations and any tender process must comply with the Public Contracts Regulations 2015 and the Council's Contract Procedure Rules.
+It is noted that the local authority has a duty to ensure there is sufficient provision to meet needs through the Children and Families Act 2014 and the SEN Code of Practice 2015.
 This work identified those needs and sets out the commissioning priorities to ensure they are met.